jbrennan/SmolHTML/Smol/index.md

 This completes the end of part 1!
 We built ourselves some tools for breaking apart a program string into tokens and parsing them.
 And then we built some data types that know how to parse themselves using those tools.
 HTML is a kind of strange language, but we saw some familiar patterns repeated in multiple places (things being wrapped inside others, for example).

 In the next part, we'll take the data we just parsed and render it with SwiftUI.
+[Onward to part 2!](https://nearthespeedoflight.com/browser-2.html)

 # Part 2: Rendering in SwiftUI

+Welcome to part 2 of "Writing a web browser engine in Swift!"
+In [part 1](https://nearthespeedoflight.com/browser.html), we built a basic html parser from the ground up, learning about tokenizing, parsing, and syntax trees.
+We now have a fairly complete set of tools that can parse html into plain old Swift structs.

+In this part, we'll build our rendering engine with SwiftUI views.
+Let's get started.

 ## The Architecture